 The teens turned to each other and then nodded.
 They quietly crawled back to the shrubs.
 When they reached it, they tried to peer through the branches and leaves.
 They could only see the area between two houses.
 Although they could hear the stomping, neither saw anything.

 "I can't see anything," Maya growled under her breath as she jerked her head from spot to spot trying to get a clear view.
 Finally getting fed up, she parted the leaves just a bit and peeked through.
-A small light ray grew until a lantern appeared followed by a huge olive green arm.
+A small light ray grew until a lantern followed by a huge olive green arm appeared from around the house.
 Maya frowned before her eyes widen when she saw the rest to them.
 An orc, standing as tall as nine feet, with large saber-teeth strolled by.

 The orc stopped, then turned and looked towards the shrubs.